OmenMon/omenmon.github.io/build.md

 ## Version History {#history}

+### 0.56.3 (2023-11-13)

+  * If the call to set fan levels using WMI BIOS fails, try to set the level individually for each fan using the Embedded Controller (this applies to GUI _Const_ fan-control mode and fan programs only)

 ### 0.56.2 (2023-11-12)

   * Explicitly specify Embedded Controller mutex security in an attempt to better co-operate with other applications in sharing the access to the Embedded Controller